Local reminiscence in the PXP model: Asymptotic behavior and spectral properties of the system

 where \(\overline{|\nu|^2}_t = t^{-1}\int_0^t dt' \, |\nu(t')|^2 = \overline{\mathcal{F}}_t\) is the time-average (Césaro average) of the fidelity introduced in the previous section.

+In the following we will use these results from measure theory in the attempt of characterizing the spectral measure induced by the states considered above.
+Specifically the RL lemma will tell us that a decay of the survival amplitude at long times is signaling that the measure induced by the initial state is absolutely continuous.
+We will then resort to Wiener's theorem to check for the presence of pure-point one in those cases in which the survival amplitude does not decay to zero.

-In Fig.~\ref{fig:long_fidelity} (a) we show the fidelity of the initial state at long times for all states discussed in the previous sections for a system with \(L=20\).
-The fidelity for the homogeneous state has a drop at short times, by the RL lemma we can conclude that the measure induced by the homogeneous state is absolutely continuous.
+In Fig.~\ref{fig:long_fidelity} (a) we show $|\nu(t)|$ of the initial state at long times for all states discussed in the previous sections for a system with \(L=20\).
+For the homogeneous state, at long times, it drops to small values, by the RL lemma we can infer that the measure induced by the homogeneous state is absolutely continuous.
 Stated differently, the homogeneous state \(\ket{\boldsymbol{0}}\) has a non-vanishing overlap \textit{mostly} with the absolutely continuous part \(\sigma_{ac}(H_{\rm PXP})\) of the spectrum of the Hamiltonian.
 Nevertheless some oscillations remain at long times, signaling the presence of other spectral components.
 Things are markedly different for all other states.
 Starting from the $\ket{\mathbb{Z}_2}$ state we observe persistent oscillations which do not die out at long times.

-The initial drop in \(\mathcal{F}(t)\) is indicative of the presence of an $ac$ component, but according to the RL lemma the measure induced by these states is far from being only absolutely continuous.
+We also looked at the scaling with the system size of the long value of the survival amplitude \(|\nu(t)|\) at long times.
+The results are reported in Fig.\ref{fig:long_fidelity} (b).
+We can observe a linear scaling with the size of the Hilbert space for the homogeneous state, whereas for the other states the value is less sensitive to the system size.
+This behavior reflects the nature of the eigenstates of a continuous and discrete energy spectrum respectively.
+In the former case one expects eigenstates which are extensive with the system size, whereas in the second case the eigenstates are less sensitive to a change in the system size.